comick/faldone/README.md

-# Faldone: a personal documents storage and search tool
+# Faldone is a personal documents storage and search tool

-Faldone wants to be a reasonable alternative to classic paper folders (faldoni).
+Faldone wants to be a reasonable alternative to hardware ring binder ([faldone](https://en.wiktionary.org/wiki/faldone)).
 It comes as a command line Python 3 tool, backed by SQLite for storage and indexing.

 Faldone enables the following workflow: